-The area's largest employer is the Holy Cross Hospital, located just outside the sector plan boundary, it serves as the central component of the area's existing medical -office node.
+The area's largest employer is the Holy Cross Hospital, located just outside the sector plan boundary, it serves as the central component of the area's existing medical -office node located near Dennis Avenue and Medical Park Drive.
 Neighborhood amenities include an expansive park system and transit amenities, such as the Forest Glen Metro Station and a planned bus rapid transit (BRT) line.